BE IT ENACTED as By-Laws of the Texas Professional Photographers Association, Inc. as follows:

 4.2 The Nominating Committee shall nominate the slate of candidates for the Board of Directors.

-4.4 Elected positions include President, Vice President, Treasurer, Secretary, and two Directors, to serve with the Chairman of the Board.
+4.4 Elected positions include, President Elect, Treasurer, Secretary, and two Directors, to serve with the Chairman of the Board and President.

 4.5 Elected positions may only be filled by current members of the Association.